getnelson/nelson/docs/src/hugo/content/documentation/api.md

   List Cleanup Policies
 </h3>

-List the available cleanup policies available in this instance of Nelson
+List the available cleanup policies available in this instance of Nelson.

 ```
 GET /v1/cleanup-policies